ymerkos/awtsfaria/readme.md

 The AwtsmoosStaticServer is a helper class designed to serve static files for our application.
 It's a symphony where paths, files, URLs, and queries come together in a harmonious melody.

+The awtsmoosStaticServer.js file contains the implementation of a class named AwtsmoosStaticServer.
+This class is responsible for serving static files and handling various HTTP methods like GET, POST, PUT, and DELETE.
+It also supports middleware, template processing, and has functionalities related to authentication and database interaction.
+The file is well-documented and contains descriptive comments explaining the purpose and functionality of different parts of the code.

+Here are some key components of the AwtsmoosStaticServer class:

+Constructor: Initializes the server with the given directory, main directory, middleware, and database configurations.

+Middleware Handling: Allows adding middleware functions and processing them for each request.

+Request Handling: Handles incoming HTTP requests, processes middleware, sets headers, and serves files or responses based on the request method and path.

+Template Processing: Supports processing templates with the help of the processTemplate function.

+File and Directory Handling: Determines the existence of files and directories, serves index files for directories, and handles file responses.

+Error Handling: Provides functions to send error messages as responses.

+Awtsmoos Handling: Processes Awtsmoos routes and responses.

 ## Features

 ### 1. **Path Navigation**